In this article, we profile the 30 most affordable PhD in healthcare administration programs.

 Colorado Springs, Colorado

-Colorado Technical University offers a PhD in healthcare administration online designed for busy working professionals seeking advanced career opportunities.
-The program provides students with high levels of both financial and academic support, including scholarships and financial aid.
-In addition, students receive guidance on their dissertation development and proposal from the onset of the program, which alleviates much of the consternation and worry surrounding the PhD process.
+Colorado Technical University offers a PhD in healthcare administration online.
+This program is designed for busy working professionals seeking advanced career opportunities.
+The program provides doctoral students with high levels of both financial and academic support.
+This includes both scholarships and financial aid.
+In addition, students receive guidance on their dissertation development and proposal from the onset of the program.
+This alleviates much of the consternation and worry surrounding the PhD process and capstone project.
 The program is known for its flexibility, both with online classes and in scheduling the residency component.
-Courses include application of action research, organization innovation and scenario thinking, principles of research methods and design, and strategic thinking and organizational alignment.
+Students explore concepts and courses such as:

-Similar to a PhD in healthcare administration, The University of California at Berkeley offers a PhD in health policy that explores the financial and organization of healthcare systems and policies that drive healthcare.
-Additionally, students take an interdisciplinary look at the political, socioeconomic, and behavioral determinants that drive health outcomes across the life course.
-Students can select one of three specialties based on their interests and career path: health economics, organizations and management, or population health sciences.
-Graduates are well prepared for academic positions and also go on to hold positions in government and research organizations.
-The program is very competitive with the average GPA for admitted applicants being 3.62 (undergraduate) and 3.86 (graduate).
-Moreover, average GRE scores are in the 82nd percentile in verbal and 88th percentile in quantitative.
-UC Berkeley ranks #22 in national universities by U.S. News and World Report.
+Like a PhD in healthcare administration, The University of California at Berkeley offers a PhD in health policy for medical and health services managers.
+The program explores the financial management and organization of healthcare systems and policies that drive healthcare.
+Additionally, students take an interdisciplinary look at the political, socioeconomic, and behavioral determinants that drive health outcomes from a global perspective.
+Students can select one of three specialties based on their interests and career path:

 #14 – University of South Carolina